 Needing to Be in Control

 My need to be right stemmed from a deep need to be in control of my life.
 I wanted to know the right thing to think and the right thing to do in all circumstances.
-I thought if I did, I could control my life.
-I would not have to face uncertainty, struggle, pain, failure, mistakes.
-Vulnerability.
+If I did so, or so I thought, I could control my life, and I would not have to face uncertainty, struggle, pain, failure, mistakes.

-Vulnerability.
 In retrospect, I realized that my need to be right was born out of a profound fear of vulnerability.
 Our word vulnerable comes from the Latin word, vulnus, which means wound.
 This is one of the most enlightening etymologies of any word in the English language.

 Our Great Wound

 We have to figure it out, and this entails mistakes, failure, wrong turns, hurting ourselves, hurting others, sometimes suffering harm from others.
-We regularly experience, as Hamlet calls it, “The heartache and the thousand natural shocks that flesh is heir to”.This is our great wound.
+Because of this, we regularly experience, as Hamlet calls it, “The heartache and the thousand natural shocks that flesh is heir to”.This is our great wound.

 We know what it is like to mean so well, to do the best we can, and then to realize in hindsight that we failed miserably.
 To be human is to enter any situation we face with blinders on and very few tricks in our bag.
 Sometimes it turns out really well, and sometimes it turns out horribly.
 This is our wound, our vulnerability.

 Making the Pain Worse

 Butler goes on to note that the 9/11 attack precipitated a nation-wide reflection on our vulnerability and the appropriate response to it.
-Certainly, Butler suggests, grief and mourning are appropriate, but she questions whether some of the other responses such as the violence and war that followed were the needed response to our heightened awareness of our vulnerability.
+Certainly, Butler suggests, grief and mourning are appropriate.
+But she questions whether some of the other responses such as the violence and war that followed were the needed response to our heightened awareness of our vulnerability.

 We are, I believe, still struggling today to understand how we can best respond to our shared vulnerability.
 Too often we try politically, as well as individually, to deny or escape it.
-Vulnerability cannot be escaped.
+But we cannot escape vulnerabity.
 It is inherent in the human condition.
 Escaping it is like walking around with an untreated wound.

 Facing My Own Vulnerability

-Immediately when I took the new position, several completely unexpected and very difficult crises occurred that I had to deal with.
+Immediately when I took the new position, I had to deal with several completely unexpected and very difficult crises.
 I really cared about my job and wanted to do the right thing—not just because I wanted to get it right for myself but because I wanted to get it right for my colleagues.
-I responded to the crises as best I could.
+So, I responded to the crises as best I could.

 My depression stemmed from my realization that no matter how hard I worked and no matter how I tried, I could not escape vulnerability.
-I could not know everything.
-I could not be prepared for everything.
-I could not be right all the time.
-I realized vividly for the first time that living necessarily entailed mistakes, failure, error, pain, hurting other people inadvertently.
+I could not know everything, so I could not be prepared for everything.
+Therefore, I could not be right all the time.
+And I realized vividly for the first time that living necessarily entailed mistakes, failure, error, pain, hurting other people inadvertently.
 It also entailed angering people who were judgmental and intolerant of vulnerability.
 I felt exposed and out of control.

 The Gifts of Vulnerability

 When I allow myself to fail, I give myself permission to try new things and to learn from my mistakes.
 This develops confidence and ability.
 It also allows me to become a nurturing and kind friend to myself.
-When I accepted my vulnerability, I suddenly realized that for most of my life, I had been a harsh, judgmental enemy to myself.
+Through embracing my vulnerability, I suddenly realized that for most of my life, I had been a harsh, judgmental enemy to myself.

-Accepting my vulnerability also helped me cultivate compassion for other people.
-Before I accepted vulnerability, I was often intolerant with other people’s failure.
-To be honest, I was frequently one of the people who viewed vulnerability as a some sign of failure, and I wondered why people didn’t just work harder or care a little more.
+Embracing my vulnerability also helped me cultivate compassion for other people.
+Before embracing vulnerability, I was often intolerant with other people’s failure.
+To be honest, I was frequently one of the people who viewed vulnerability as a some sign of failure.
+I wondered why people didn’t just work harder or care a little more.

 It allowed me to be present with friends and to comfort them, even when neither of us knew the right answer.
 It allowed me to be gentle and understanding when people made mistakes and failed.
 I could be gentle with them because I knew how much my own gentleness meant to me when I made mistakes.

 The Buddha says that enlightenment comes through acknowledging the pain that comes from our vulnerability and by recognizing that there is a way to respond to our pain so that we do not turn it into more suffering .
-I certainly do not consider myself a bodhisattva, but I do know that when I accepted vulnerability, I ended a great deal of suffering in my life, and my life felt illuminated with the light of compassion.
+I certainly do not consider myself a bodhisattva, but I do know that through embracing vulnerability, I ended a great deal of suffering in my life and felt illuminated with the light of compassion.

 Train Hopping, Love, and New Lessons in Vulnerability

 This winter, I have been learning some new lessons.
 Our recent election has made me feel especially vulnerable, and I also experienced several deaths of loved ones that I mourned deeply.
 On top of all this, I recently went through a significant transition in my work, which has been good transition, but which has required me to adjust to a new work environment and responsibilities.

 A friend of mine asked me the other day how I was doing, and I said, “I am really struggling with feeling vulnerable right now.”
 This was surprising to me because I thought I had already learned this lesson.
 I wondered why I was still fighting vulnerability in certain aspects of my life, even though I had accepted it so thoroughly in other areas.

-Often he would board a dark train car with little more than a few cans of beans and a backpack, and he would ride the rails for days, not knowing exactly what exactly his future held, the people he would meet, or even where his next meal would come from.
+Often he would board a dark train car with little more than a few cans of beans and a backpack.
+And he would ride the rails for days, not knowing exactly what exactly his future held, the people he would meet, or even where his next meal would come from.
 That is one of the most vulnerable positions you can put yourself in, but Colin thrived in that environment.
 So I thought I would ask him how he learned to handle vulnerability so well.

 Colin has been everywhere, and he knows everyone.
-He is always surprising me with the richness of his life experience, and I suddenly realized that the richness of Colin’s life was in direct proportion to the ways that he had allowed and even invited periods of vulnerability in his life.
+He is always surprising me with the richness of his life experience.
+I suddenly realized that the richness of Colin’s life was in direct proportion to the ways that he had allowed and even invited periods of vulnerability in his life.

 Three Lessons of Vulnerability

 When we respond to it with compassion, we create a safe space for ourselves and for others.
 It is a space in which we accept our fear and mourn the precariousness of our existence.
 We embrace our vulnerability.
 This allows us to make it through to the other side in which we find beauty, wisdom, and adventure.

 1 Corinthians 13:12, GNV